LAZ-4202: LAZ-420212 (1993-1995)

 LAZ-420212 was built on chassis, designated for the export to Cuba, where the local manufacturer, Giron, would install its own bodies.
-But the Cuban manufacturer did not buy the whole party, so the chassis were sold to an aviation repair plant in Konotop, where the production of LAZ-42021, under the designation 420212, continued for further 2 years.
+But the Cuban manufacturer did not buy the whole party, so the chassis were sold to an Aviakon aviation repair plant in Konotop, where the production of LAZ-42021, under the designation 420212, continued for further 2 years.
 LAZ-420212 are recognizable by two smaller, manual opening entry doors.

 LAZ-4204/4205 (1985)

 LAZ-4204 was a profoundly overworked modification of the initial LAZ-4202 city bus.
 LAZ-4205 was an intercity version of LAZ-4204, with two manual opening doors and comfortable seats for long distance trips.
 They were both built in 1985.
 There is no evidence for serial production, nevertheless there are some pictures in the internet, which show these modifications in our days.

 LAZ-4969 (1984-1993)

 On the base of the LAZ-42021, a mobile cafeteria modification, the LAZ-4969, was built.
 It was designated for field service of working teams, like drivers, construction workers and peasants.
 On the board was a full-fledged kitchen, refrigerator, gas stove, a wash basin, water tanks as well as a lot more useful equipment.
 In the rear section was even a hall with several tables.
 There were built about 500 units.